wabrodom/RiD-by-wabrodom-chrome-extention/README.md

 This extension has been a big help for me and my coworker in performing mundane tasks.
 It can reduce the time required around 20% per document! 😊!

+If you're interested in trying out my Chrome extension, feel free to test it out and clone the Git repo or download the code to try it for yourself.
+I welcome any feedback or suggestions you may have, so don't hesitate to reach out to me.
+Thank you for your interest! 😇